ionStici/node/mds/nest/auth-intro.md

 1. The user provides a password during sign-up.
 2. The password is hashed using a hashing algorithm (e.g. `bcrypt`).
-3. The hashes value is saved in the database.
+3. The hashed value is saved in the database.
 4. When the user logs in, the provided password is hashed again using the same algorithm, and the result is compared to the stored hash.
 5. If the hashes match, the user is authenticated.